Becoming a great UX designer is a constant process of self-improvement and education.

 Networking can help you connect with potential clients, see what job opportunities are arising, and can give you an idea of what steps you’ll need to take to climb higher in your organization or specific industry.
 You’ll also be more adept at meeting other designers who may be able to share helpful resources, useful contacts, or offer some sort of mentorship.

 This may seem like a formidable skill to develop, but the best way to improve is to push yourself out of your comfort zone, attend company or industry specific events, start up conversations on LinkedIn or similar platforms, and find ways to make fun and meaningful connections.
+You can learn more about how to network excellently in this guide.

 There’s a lot more that goes into being an exceptional designer than creativity and artistic prowess.
 Becoming a well-rounded, competitive designer often takes a lot of initiative, hard-work, and self-education.
-These are just a few topics you can immerse yourself in to boost your overall value as a designer, but there are lots more.
-Illustration, technical capability, marketing, and writing are just a few other subjects to delve into.

 All in all, a curious mindset, willingness to improve, a drive to learn, and your unique background can be enough to boost your skills and reach your career goals as a designer.